requirejs/requirejs/docs/api.md

     );
     </script>

+Note that "require" is specified as a dependency for the module.
+This allows the require method that is passed to the function callback to use the right context to load the modules correctly for multiversion support, and it is required in multiversion situations where you want to user require inside the module's factory function.

 ## <a name="afterload">Loading Code After Page Load</a>

 The example above in the **Multiversion Support** section shows how code can later be loaded by nested require() calls.
-Note that "require" is specified as a dependency for the module.
-This allows the require method that is passed to the function callback to use the right context to load the modules correctly for multiversion support.

 ## <a name="pauseresume">require.pause()/require.resume() for Build Layers</a>